miguel94ist/FREE_Web/README.md

 ```

 By default, the webserver will be available at port 8000.
 To change the port, pass `-p <portnumber>` parameter to the `daphne` command.
 You can also force binding to specific addres by `-b <address>`.

+## Update guide

+Follow the first two steps of the installation guide.
+The commands already contain overwrite switches so that the old version will be overwritten, while `.env` and `.sqlite` files won't be touched.